 As well as choosing your destination you should decide on whether to book a package deal with a holiday/tour company or book everything separately.
 Package holidays and booking independently both have pros and cons that you should consider.
 Generally, a package holiday is more stress-free but has less flexibility than booking everything yourself.
 A package holiday also tends to be good for a one week holiday or for resorts, whilst if you’re wanting to explore and visit multiple destinations then independent booking might be best.

-If you are booking independently you may want to consider booking an apartment or an Airbnb.
+If you are booking independently you may want to consider booking an apartment.
+You can find these on sites such as VRBO, booking.com, PlumGuide and Airbnb.
 These can often accommodate larger groups which is perfect for friends and often have cooking facilities too which helps keep costs low.
 I’ve also found apartments and Airbnb stays with friends tends to be a bit more relaxed than a hotel.

 To keep everyone up to date with what’s happening you should create a WhatsApp group, or use a similar messaging service.
 This way you can quickly and easily discuss everything from flights, accommodation, activities, timings when on the trip and anything else.